snunzi/NPDN_HTS_2023/docs/source/2gvirus.rst

 .. admonition:: Hands-On: Taxonomic Read Assignment with Kraken

-    1. In the tools menu search for 'kraken' tool and click on it.
+    1. In the tools menu search for 'kraken2' tool and click on it.

-    2. Run kraken with the following parameters:
+    2. Run kraken2 with the following parameters:

 		* Single or paired end reads: ``paired``